josephzammit90/ImageJ-Recon-Plugin-Java/README.md

 ********************
 Validation Data
 ********************

+Validates the implementation of these Java plugins.
+Please ignore if you haven't requested the full report.

 a). phantom3dAniso.m: 3D phantom validation exercise.

 b). backproj_works_v9.m: Our back-projection algorithm using linear interpolation.
 The Java implementation is based on this code.